China cracks down on fake divorces that let people buy more properties

 Tell us what you think.
 Email us at btuserfeedback@sph.com.sg

+As most Chinese cities limit homebuying demand by capping the number of properties a family can own, divorce becomes a way to bypass the restriction.

+In Shanghai, local families are allowed to own two homes.
+Under the new rule, the number of homes owned by people who have been divorced for less than three years will be counted based on the total they had when they were still married.

-The government of the southern boomtown of Shenzhen also moved to tighten home-purchase rules this month, according to local media reports.
-With the cost of an apartment equal to 43.5 times a resident's average annual salary, Shenzhen's housing affordability is little better than Hong Kong, the worst among 80 megacities, according to E-House (China) Enterprise Holdings, a real estate firm.
+The government of the southern boomtown of Shenzhen also moved to tighten home-purchase rules this month, said local media reports.
+With the cost of an apartment equal to 43.5 times a resident's average annual salary, Shenzhen's housing affordability is little better than Hong Kong, the worst among 80 megacities, said E-House (China) Enterprise Holdings, a real estate firm.

 Chinese authorities are determined to control housing risks after monetary easing spurred a rebound in the residential market.
 The central bank capped loans for the real estate sector earlier this month for the first time.

-Existing-home prices of certain popular projects in Shanghai surged more than 30 per cent last year, according to China Real Estate Information Corp.
-Sales of existing homes in the city almost doubled last month from a year earlier, based on square-metre volume, according to KE Holdings.
+Existing-home prices of certain popular projects in Shanghai surged more than 30 per cent last year, said China Real Estate Information.
+BLOOMBERG

-The new rules in Shanghai add to the tightening of city's already strict home-buying requirements.
-In 2016, it raised the down-payment threshold to as high as 70 per cent of a residential property's value to cool demand.

 BT is now on Telegram!